microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 ![](../orig_media/Demos.HighLevel.Overview.BeforeRedact.png){width="5.5in"
 height="4.3991393263342085in"}

-Because this secret was "accidently" emitted; we wish to remove just the field.
+Because this secret was "accidentally" emitted; we wish to remove just the field.

 #### Database view of the Log, after field redaction